tderflinger/Rugo-Map/README.md

 Rugo Map is an Electron JavaScript desktop application.
 You can edit tracks on a map layer.
 Using the context menu you can save and load the tracks.
+Furthermore, you can switch layers between OSM layer, ESRI layer, or Stamen layer.

 # Development